mmehr1988/probable-palm-tree/README.md

      ii.
 If include, the logic will randomly select a character from the it's respective var list and save a spot in the final password string.
 To achieve this, I created a passwordConfirmList variable to house these characters.

+     - `function randomoizer(i)`: To make the code a little more efficient and trying to reduce repetitive code, I created a ranomizer function.

      iii.
 If not – push false to tracker.
 Tracker is an array just so the check at the end is comparing against value 4 and not 20.
 For more information, see section below called “Learning Points”.

 4. Finally, after all the checks confirmed good, I created the loop to randomly selecting characters from the master list based on a length inputed less the saved characters from each confirmed character type.